Get

 Physical Activity

 Ragdolls have a fairly low energy level as far as activity is concerned.
-That’s not to say that they don’t enjoy playing with toys or chasing a laser light, but they much prefer cuddles and time spent with their people.
+That’s not to say that they don’t enjoy playing with toys or chasing a stuffed mouse, but they much prefer cuddles and time spent with their people.

-Because Ragdolls tend to be curious casts, you might find that they enjoyed looking out the window or having some visual stimulation during play.
+Because Ragdolls tend to be curious cats, you might find that they enjoy looking out the window or having some visual stimulation during play.

-Encouraging your Ragdoll to play despite their energy level will help them maintain a healthy body weight to prevent the potential of obesity, which is common in the breed.
-Your cat needs to get their heart rate up for at least 15 minutes of exercise per day, but ideally 30.
+Encouraging your Ragdoll to play despite their energy level will help them maintain a healthy body weight to prevent the potential of obesity.
+Your cat needs to get their heart rate up for at least 15 minutes of exercise per day, ideally several times per day, depending on their age and health.

 ragdoll cat lying on the couch